sid1081/dendron-main/notes/SP.Message Renderer.md

 ### Step 4 - _? weeks_

 We will then build out the front-end integrations within portal to integrate with this message rendering service.
 The integration will be a chat like experience where in you can have a conversation with an "agent" to build you a message.

+### Setting expectations

+- What percentage of customer messages do you want the AI renderer to automate?

+- How much quicker are customers able to setup messages?

+- How much human labor does the chatbot save?

+- What is the customer sentiment and feedback for this system?

+### Milestone planning

+- End customer review of message quality

+- Cost: how much it costs / inference

+### Maintenance